single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 [ZoneJS](https://github.com/angular/zone.js/) is the library that Angular uses for change detection.
 You absolutely must have exactly one instance of the ZoneJS library on the page.
 ZoneJS will throw errors if you have more than one instance of ZoneJS on the page.

-The preferred way to do ensure only one instance of ZoneJS is with a script tag in your root-config's HTML file.
+The preferred way to ensure only one instance of ZoneJS is loaded on your page is with a script tag in your root-config's HTML file.
 You should load ZoneJS upfront a single time, before loading SystemJS or any of your microfrontends.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/zone.js@0.10.3/dist/zone.min.js"></script>